juliettegodyere/Gbodo-ICT-Web-Development-Course/README.md

 # Gbodo-ICT-Web-Development-Course
-For team collaboration purpose, the course syllabus, lecture notes and code practices will be uploaded here.
+For team collaboration purpose, the course syllabus, lecture notes and code practices will be uploaded in this repository.
 Students are advised to download and read the lecture notes before the actual lectures.